Complex regional pain syndrome: what it is about

 Instead, in the hip is almost exclusively present ache.
 As the CRPS progresses this phase will give way to the chronic phase and the Complex Regional Pain Syndrome affected limb will become ‘Cold CRPS’.

 The stage 2 of CRPS stage appears after the 2nd month or between the 2th month and the 4th month, and the symptoms are cold, inelastic skin, and associated deficiency of joint excursion.
 Loss of elasticity also in connective tissues, including tendons and joint capsules.
-Non-use hypomyotrophy is associated.
+Non-use hypermyotrophy is associated.
 In the hip it is characterized by pain and joint limitation.
-It is known also as the dysthrophic stage because of the muscle weakness due to the lack of use of the limb/extremity.
+It is known also as the dystrophic stage because of the muscle weakness due to the lack of use of the limb/extremity.

 The burning pain becomes much worse and usually spread from the initial area.
 The hypersensitivity will become even more sensitive to any form of touch, the muscles and the limb will become stiffer.
 You will avoid moving the extremity to get away from the pain because it is so swollen you won’t be able to move it.